chanwit/ekz/README.md

 ## Architecture

 The EKZ architecture supports EKS-D in multiple implementations, called providers.
-Currently, we ship the k0s-based, and KIND-based implementations.
-The provider can be specified when creating a cluster.
+Currently, we ship the k0s-based (EKZ provider), and KIND-based (KIND provider) implementations.
+A provider can be specified when creating a cluster, or via the `EKZ_PROVIDER` variable.

 ## Getting Started